 - The Kalika Purana, also known as the Kali Purana, Sati Purana, or Kalika Tantra, is one of eighteen minor Puranas in the Hinduism tradition of Shaktism.

-- It is thought to have been written in Assam, India, and was written by the sage Markandeya.
+- It is thought to have been written in Assam by the sage Markandeya.

 - The story begins with Devi trying to get Shiva out of his ascetic life and back into a life as a householder, by making him fall in love.